• Skip to primary navigation

 • However, the ice cream will taste a lot better with dark chocolate than cocoa powder.

-Can you increase the amount of dark chocolate in the ice cream?
+Adjusting the amount of dark chocolate in the ice cream

-• Yes, you certainly can.
-But if you wish to make a really dark chocolate ice cream, the best way would be to add some cocoa powder to your ice cream.
+• If you wish to make a really dark chocolate ice cream, the best way would be to add some cocoa powder to your ice cream.
 That way, your ice cream will not become overly sweet with the addition of extra dark chocolate.

 Can the ice cream be frozen in ice cube trays for easy blending (for the blender method)?